matter-labs/zksync/docs/contract.md

 If the first committed block was not verified within `EXPECT_VERIFICATION_IN` ETH blocks, all unverified blocks are moved to a separate list `blocksToRevert`.
 After that, anybody can release the funds held in **onchain operations** by each block by calling a `revertBlock()` function (the validator who created the block is supposed to do this, because they will get compensation for the money spent on the block -- to be implemented for multi-validator version).

-## Cenosorship resistance
+## Priority queue

-To enforece censorship-resistance and enable guaranteed retrievability of the funds, Franklin employs the mechanisms of **Exit queue** (soft enforcement) and **Exodus mode** (hard enforcement).
+This queue will be implemented in separate contract to ensure that priority operations like `deposit` and `full_exit` will be processed in a timely manner and will be included in one of Franklin's blocks (a situation that leads to the need to reverse blocks will not happen), and also, in the case of `full_exit` transactions, the user can always withdraw funds (censorship-resistance).
+Its' functionality is divided into 2 parts: **Requests Queue** and **Exodus Mode**.

+**NewPriorityRequest** event is emitted when a user send according transaction to Franklin contract.
+Also some info about it will be stored in the mapping (operation type and expiration block) strictly in the order of arrival.
+**NewPriorityRequest** event structure:
+- `opType` - operation type
+- `pubData` - request data
+- `expirationBlock` - the number of Ethereum block when request becomes expired `expirationBlock` is calculated as follows:
+`expirationBlock = block.number + 250` - about 1 hour for the transaction to expire, `block.number` - current Ethereum block number.

+When corresponding transactions are found in the commited block, their count must be recorded.
+If the block is verified, this count of the satisfied **priority requests** is removed from mapping.

+If the block is reverted, **priority requests** with `deposit` operation type will be removed from the number of **priority requests** that were specified when committing the block.

-### Exit queue
+### **Validators'** responsibility

-If a user is being ignored by all validators, in order to get back her funds she can always submit a request into the **Exit queue**.
-This queue will be implemented in a separate contract.

-On each committment, the Franklin contract MUST check with the **Exit queue** if there are **circuit operations** required to be included in the block.
-A block committment without requried operations MUST be rejected.

-If the exit queue is being processed too slow, it will trigger the **Exodus mode** in the Franklin contract.
+**Validators** MUST subscribe for `NewPriorityRequest` events in the RIGHT order to include priority transactions in some upcoming blocks.
+The need for _Validators_ to include these transactions in blocks as soon as possible is dedicated by the increasing probability of entering the **Exodus Mode** (described below).

+A certain value of the selected token will be withdrawn from the _user's_ account, as payment for the _validator’s_ work to include these transactions in the block.
+One transaction fee is calculated as follows:
+`fee = 3 * gas * mediumFee`, where
+- `gas` - the gas cost of all related operations for the exit
+- `mediumFee` - current average fee in the network.

 ### Exodus mode

+If the **Requests Queue** is being processed too slow, it will trigger the **Exodus mode** in **Franklin** contract.
+This moment is determined by the first (oldest) **priority request** with oldest `expirationBlock` value .
+If `current ethereum block number >= oldest expiration block number` the **Exodus Mode** will be entered.

 In the **Exodus mode**, the contract freezes all block processing, and all users must exit.
-All existing block committments can be reverted after they expire (thus no special handling is required).
+All existing block commitments will be reverted.

 Every user will be able to submit a SNARK proof that she owns funds in the latest verified state of Franklin by calling `exit()` function.
 If the proof verification succeeds, the entire user amount will be accrued to her **onchain balance**, and a flag will be set in order to prevent double exits of the same token balance.